 Next, I came up with a simple point system to grade the evaluation.

 - Spot on = 3 points, 1 Grade Off = 2 points, 2 Grades Off = 1, 3 Grades Off = 0, 4 Grades Off = -1, 5 Grades Off = -2 points, 6 grades off = -3, etc.

 Players that have a career ending injury, transfer before participating in 3 seasons, or receive an ineligibility ruling other than grades or discipline = 0 points.
 Basically, this just means that players must play at least 3 seasons at Clemson to qualify for a rating.

 I understand that somebody might say, “Well that’s not fair.
-You’re judging recruiting services on something they haven’t declared.”
-I think the day they started doing rankings they should have quantified them so that fans know exactly how they translate to college football potential and performance.
-They haven’t done that as of yet and they’ve had 17 years in some cases.
+You’re still judging recruiting services on something they haven’t declared.”
+I think the first day they started doing rankings they should have quantified them so that fans knew exactly how they translated to college football potential and performance.
+They haven’t done that and they’ve had 15+ years.
 As soon as the sites put a more detailed explanation out there, I will update this system to reflect that.
-If anyone sees that happen, please let me know.
+Why would they though?
+As long as people eat it up, who cares?
+If anyone does see that happen for them, please let me know asap.